google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

     `;

-In this example, there are slots: a named slot for the tab titles, a slot for the tab panel content.
+In this example, there are two slots: a named slot for the tab titles, and a slot for the tab panel content.
 When the user selects a tab, we bold their selection and reveal its panel.
 That's done by selecting distributed nodes that have the `selected` attribute.
 The custom element's JS (not shown here) adds that